terwer/siyuan-plugin-importer/README.md

   A3: Sorry.
 Limited by Pandoc, Docker and mobile are not available on time.
 Please use the PC client.

 ## Changelog

-✨ After two years, we are back with our first update.
-Due to work commitments, plugin maintenance was temporarily suspended, which caused inconvenience for some users.
-We sincerely apologize for this 🙏.
-The plugin is now back under active maintenance and fully functional 🚀.

 **1.8.0 (2025-06-15)**
 ### Bug Fixes